This Step: Get a Drivers License

 Probationary Drivers License

-If you are 16 or 17, you’ll receive a probationary license after you pass all tests.
+If you are 16 years old, you'll receive a probationary license after you pass all tests.
 Your license holds the following restrictions:

 - Every passenger must wear a seat belt